Conflict of Interest Policy

 • Shares in unlisted companies (e.g. Multrees shares);

-• Disposals due to Multrees staff being subject to another firm’s policies (as connected persons of employees of other firms);
+• Disposals due to Multrees staff being subject to another firm’s policies (as a connected person of employees of other firms);

-• Investments by connected persons as part of incentive schemes.
+• Investments by a connected person as part of incentive schemes.

 Prohibitions

-Where clients have submitted orders for execution by Multrees as part of the Execution Services offering, staff are prohibited in dealing in these securities between the time the order is received and 24 hours after the order is filled.
+Where clients have submitted orders for execution by Multrees, staff are prohibited in dealing in these securities between the time the order is received and 24 hours after the order is filled.

 Monitoring

-Personal account transactions are independently authorised in accordance with internal rules and Compliance maintain a log of personal deals which is monitored for evidence of any conflicts or potential conflicts.
+Compliance will maintain a log of personal deals and will review periodically for evidence of any conflicts or potential conflicts.
 This may include additional retrospective comparison of staff deals against client orders via Execution Services.

 Enforcement